-Blissfield Middle School competes interscholastically in the following sports: football, basketball, wrestling, track, volleyball, and cheerleading.
-A nonrefundable participation fee is charged for each sport.
-Eligibility for sports is based on eligibility reports from the faculty.
-Players must be passing six academic classes to participate.
-A copy of the athletic code is available in the athletic office.
+Blissfield High School competes inter-scholastically in the following sports: football, basketball, baseball, golf, cross country, soccer, wrestling, track, softball, volleyball, and cheerleading.
+Eligibility for sports is based on eligibility reports pulled from the student information system.
+If a player has 2 or more F's (excluding VIP), at the time grades are pulled they are deemed ineligible.
+Detailed information is available in the Athletic Code.
+A copy of the athletic code is available on the Blissfield Athletics website.
 Any questions concerning athletic procedures or policies can be addressed to the athletic director.